jamesalee213/viewbinding-provider/README.md

 }
 ```

-If you decide to use this library, that is great.
+If you decide to use this library, that is great.<br>
 But I highly recommend using [Compose](https://developer.android.com/jetpack/compose) for your next project.